leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 .. seealso::

-   Using combination of shortcuts gives you more control over your transformation.
+   Using a combination of shortcuts gives you more control over your transformation.
 See :doc:`Transform Control </scene_layout/object/editing/transform/control/index>`.